sftcd/openssl/esnistuff/moving-to-wkech-03.md

 - Configured an ``echvars`.sh`` file on defo.ie to represent the above.
 - re-did the scripts for ports 8413, 8414, 9413, 10413 and 11413
+- manually published a new HTTPS RR for defo.ie to match landing place for wkech script (that should keep things working 'till we turn on new cronjobs)
-- TODO: haproxy (ports 12413 and 12414) needs a bit of thought, not having a DocRoot
+- haproxy (ports 12413 and 12414) needs new backends (due to wkech URL)
-- TODO: before changing 443, publish a correct HTTPS RR manually
+    - added a 13413 apache as backend to 12413 and 13414 as backend to 12414